Ibibio people: Political system

 In the months of June through December, the Ekpo society plays a large role in the community's life.
 Many activities such as farming, shopping, and obtaining food and water are prohibited on days in which the masks are out and being performed.
 Crimes also carry heavier consequences during this time period.
 While the punishments are lighter today, a person caught stealing during the days of the Ekpo season in the 1940s would be killed by members of the Ekpo.
 It is known as a secret society despite the fact that the purpose and activities are widely known by the village.
 This is due to the fact that everyone must abide by certain laws during Ekpo season.
 The most important secrets are a series of code words and dance steps taught to initiates and used by members.
 Knowing these secrets allows members to travel freely during the season, and being caught traveling without knowing the secret terms and dance will result in being arrested.

-The Obon society, with its strong enticing traditional musical prowess and popular acceptability, openly executes its mandates with musical procession and popular participation by members which comprises children, youth, adults and brave elderly women.

 Prior to the gradual abolition of slavery in Nigeria by British colonial authorities beginning in the mid-1880s, Ibibio society ranked people, in descending order, as freeborn (amanisong), strangers or later immigrants (ududung), and slaves (ifn).
 Slaves were purchased in slave markets or captured through intergroup wars.
 Often people gave themselves or their children up as slaves when they could no longer provide for themselves or their families.
 Slaves were used as offerings in regular ritual human sacrifice, and through the mid-19th century, slaves were also slaughtered by the hundreds upon the death of important chiefs, with the belief that they would serve the deceased chief in the afterlife.